codaxy/cxjs/packages/vite-plugin-transform-cx-imports/README.md

   one-time warning.
 - Exports re-exported across namespaces (e.g. a `cx/ui` widget imported from `cx/widgets`)
   are resolved through the manifest and rewritten to their actual source file.
-- When combined with `cx-scss-manifest-vite-plugin`, register the manifest plugin first so it sees the original imports (it also understands the rewritten deep imports, so ordering is not critical).
+- When combined with `vite-plugin-cx-scss-manifest`, register the manifest plugin first so it sees the original imports (it also understands the rewritten deep imports, so ordering is not critical).